Aetna modified CPB 0387 covering magnetic resonance neurography, effective September 26, 2025. Here's what billing teams need to know.

 Aetna Magnetic Resonance Neurography Billing Guidelines and Action Items 2025

-Good magnetic resonance neurography billing starts with diagnosis code precision.
-Here's what your team needs to do before and after the September 26, 2025 effective date.
+Magnetic resonance neurography billing carries more documentation risk than standard MRI billing.
+The diagnosis code has to do real work here — it's not just an administrative box.
+Here's what your billing team needs to do before and after the September 26, 2025 effective date.

 #Action Item